 - Abstract (300 words or less)

-- Specific Aims, Background and Significance/Importance, Research Design and Method
+- Specific Aims, Background and Significance, Methodology, Project Sustainability and Project Evaluation

 - References (only those cited)

 - Submission checklist

 - Approval for the Use of Human Subjects by an Institutional Review Board.
 Applicants must provide evidence that the project has received approval for the use of human subjects, or is in the process of being reviewed by an Institutional Review Board.
 If the review is in process, approval must be documented before funds can be released.

 - Vitae for lead investigator and faculty advisor (if student applicant).
 Applicants' vitae must not exceed three single-spaced pages and should include academic degrees, positions held, awards, publications, presentations, and other information relevant to the current project.

 Failure to include all components listed above, or proposals that do not conform to length specifications will not be reviewed.